its-hmtu/landing-page-viettel/TESTING_GUIDE.md

 - Verify Meta Pixel base code is installed
 - Check if `window.fbq` exists in console
 - Ensure Pixel ID is correct

+**TikTok Pixel not tracking:**
+- Verify TikTok Pixel base code is installed in GTM
+- Check if `window.ttq` exists in console
+- Ensure TikTok Pixel ID is correct
+- Verify pixel is published in TikTok Events Manager